 - 4.6.1 Under data protection legislation, individuals are entitled to ask the Council for a copy of the personal data it holds about them.
-This is known as a Subject Access Request (SAR). - 4.6.2 There were 79 SARs received in 2020/21 and 81 were completed.
-Some SARs are highly complex as they involve weighing the data protection rights of multiple data subjects within a record and may involve hundreds of documents.
-Responding within the required one month (or three months for complex cases) continues to be a challenge.
+This is known as a Subject Access Request (SAR). - 4.6.2 There were 130 SARs received in 2020/21 in a return to pre-pandemic levels.
+92 were completed, 42.39% within the required timescale.
+Some SARs are highly complex as they involve weighing the data protection rights of multiple data subjects within a record and may involve hundreds of documents. - 4.6.3 Responding within the required one month (or three months for complex cases) continues to be a challenge.
+An aim of the business support review is to bring together in one area officers who administer the SAR process so that a sharper focus can be given to this area of work and solutions found to the causes of delays.
+In particular, following suitable training a wider pool of staff will become available to assist with peaks of work and complex cases.